jiachzou/jiachzou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a 5th year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, advised by [Markus Pelger](https://mpelger.people.stanford.edu/).
-[Kay Giesecke](https://giesecke.people.stanford.edu/) and [Peter W. Glynn](https://web.stanford.edu/~glynn/) are members of my dissertation reading committee.
+I am a 5th year PhD student in [Management Science and Engineering](https://msande.stanford.edu/) at Stanford, with PhD Minor in [Statistics](https://statistics.stanford.edu/).
+I am fortunate to be advised by [Markus Pelger](https://mpelger.people.stanford.edu/), and to have [Kay Giesecke](https://giesecke.people.stanford.edu/) and [Peter W. Glynn](https://web.stanford.edu/~glynn/) as members of my dissertation reading committee.
 I am the student organizer of the [Advanced Financial Technologies Lab Doctoral Seminars](https://fintech.stanford.edu/events/doctoral-seminars).

 I am passionate about improving human decision making with interpretable and transparent machine learning, especially in high-stake domains.
 To this end, I am building econometrics tools and applying them to real-life problems.
 My current work focuses on:
  - learning-informed market design problems, including experiment design, causal inference and algorithm design for cadevar organ allocations;